Storm Overflows Explainer

 Spills can also come from storm overflows in emergency situations, for example, if there are sewer blockages or equipment failures at wastewater treatment works.

-Overuse of Storm Overflows
+Overuse of storm overflows

 At present there is public concern that storm overflows are operating when there has not been significant rainfall.
 The current levels of harm caused by storm overflow discharges into rivers and seas cannot continue, and the wastewater companies must tackle this.